tjstein/tjstein.com/_posts/2011-01-22-using-webfont-loader.markdown

 I noticed in Firefox and Opera that for a split second, just before the page finished rendering, un-styled text would be displayed.
 This drove me crazy.
 Some subsequent Googling let me know that this was common, often referred to as FOUT (Flash of Unstyled Text).
 The fix was pretty trivial.
 What you can do is use the WebFont Loader from Google & Typekit.

-The WebFont Loader is a JavaScript library that gives you more control over font loading than the Google Font API provides.
+The <a href="http://code.google.com/apis/webfonts/docs/webfont_loader.html" title="WebFont Loader - Google Font API - Google Code" rel="external">WebFont Loader</a> is a JavaScript library that gives you more control over font loading than the Google Font API provides.
 The key is using the events system to hide the font until it's ready to be show.
 There are quite a few implementation options so I'd suggest checking out some of the following articles:

 <ul>
 	<li><a href="http://24ways.org/2010/using-the-webfont-loader-to-make-browsers-behave-the-same" title="Using the WebFont Loader to Make Browsers Behave the Same" rel="external">Using the WebFont Loader to Make Browsers Behave the Same</a>